Canada's Conservatives set to embrace populist to take on Trudeau

 The winner will be announced on Sept 10.

-Poilievre, who represents a largely rural area south of Ottawa, previously served as a Conservative minister for democratic reform for 16 months until Trudeau, 50, took office.
+Poilievre, who represents a suburban area that includes parts of Ottawa, previously served as a Conservative minister for democratic reform, and then as minister for employment and social development until Trudeau, 50, took office.

 Before running for leadership, he was largely known for his pointed attacks on the Liberal government in parliament.
 He has effectively used social media to rail against high inflation, which he calls #JustinFlation because he blames it on Trudeau's spending, and his campaign rallies have been drawing large crowds.